113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 If you want to view the current version of your `catalogs-management` CLI plug-in, run `ibmcloud plugin list`.

-Don't put personal information in your catalog names or catalog descriptions.
+To maintain privacy and security, don't put personal information in your catalog names or catalog descriptions.
 {: important}

 ## ibmcloud catalog create